Durrus: Prehistory

 There are a number of Iron Age ringforts in the townlands of Ballycomane, Brahalish, Clonee, Drumtahaneen, Dunbeacon, Gortyalassa, Kealties, and Rushineska.

 Built heritage

 The village is the location of Cool na Long castle, a fortified house built by the McCarthy (Muclagh) family in the 17th century.

 The present layout of the village is based on works undertaken by the owners of the Bandon estate when the lease of Rev. Evanson's interest expired in 1854.
 Around this time a manor court for debt recovery was held once a month, with petty sessions once a fortnight.
 The former courthouse is still standing.

-The Protestant church was built in 1792, with a number of later 18th-century additions.
+St James' Church was built in 1792, with a number of later 18th-century additions.
 The local Roman Catholic church was built in 1900.

 Geography

 The civil parish of Durrus has an area of approximately 45 km2 and contains 28 townlands.

 The Durrus River flows through the village and into Dunmanus Bay.
 The bay, and village lie at the head of the Sheep's Head and Mizen Head peninsulas.